‘No haircuts or write-offs’: Govt mulling talking to bilateral partners for debt restructuring, says Dar

 More reforms needed in power sector

 Regarding subsidies, the minister acknowledged that the government had provided numerous subsidies.
-Specifically, he mentioned that over Rs1900 billion was allocated solely for the power sector.
+Specifically, he mentioned that over Rs1900 billion was allocated solely to the power sector.

 He underlined the need to address and improve this sector, highlighting the efforts made thus far.
 He also noted that the power sector had been a significant “stumbling block” in the talks with the IMF, but it remained an area of focus.